Malaysian Telugus: Language

+Status

-Prior to the late 1980s, there were as many as 63 Telugu medium schools, the last of these closing in 1990, with Telugu having ceased to be school exam subject in 1983.
-Large numbers of Telugus, along with other Indian minority groups, began to adopt the Tamil language and assimilate into the culture of the Tamils, who are the largest Indian ethno-linguistic group in Malaysia.
-There was a resurgence in Telugu language education following political and financial support from the Malaysian government beginning in 2010.
+Prior to the late 1980s, there were as many as 63 Telugu medium schools, but the last of these closed in 1990, with Telugu having ceased to be school exam subject in 1983.
+As a result, there was a sharp decline in literacy in the Telugu language, although nearly all Telugus in Malaysia still maintain their language in a family context.
+A small significant number also used English in their social interaction with other Telugus, and they may also use Malay and Tamil in other situations outside the community.
+Telugus may speak Telugu, English, Malay and Tamil with varying degree of proficiency, and people of different age groups may have different language preferences when communicating with public officers.
+Most Telugus can code-switch mixing Telugu with English in their communication, followed by Malay and Tamil.

+There has been a resurgence in Telugu language education following political and financial support from the Malaysian government beginning in 2010.
 In 2022 the Malaysian Indian Congress launched a Telugu branch to support the community's interests.
 Today there are more than 5000 new students who have been educated in the Telugu language at the Telugu Academy which was set up by the Telugu Association of Malaysia.